whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 - **Find** new data to import
 - **Verify** open license

 Because Who’s On First is liberally licensed open data, we must be selective about adding new data.
-We either need to find a new source that is open data with a CC-BY or CC-0 license that allows commercial and derivative works or create new shapes based on local knowledge and by cross-referencing multiple sources.
+We either need to find a new source that is open data with a "CC-BY" or "CC-0" license that allows commercial and derivative works or create new shapes based on local knowledge and by cross-referencing multiple sources.
 Ideally, this new source should be an improvement over what Who’s On First already knows about the place.

 In our example, the City and County of San Francisco hosts various [neighbourhood-related shapefiles](https://data.sfgov.org/browse?q=neighborhoods) through it's OpenData portal, so we had a few options to choose from.